FengYinan/GAD/README.md

 ## Resource

-Dataset, relivent paper and our slide can be found on https://drive.google.com/drive/folders/1zXSLLmbTnJhLSYeSZ41N8ZNcGfH2VmLn?usp=sharing
+Dataset, related paper and our slide can be found on https://drive.google.com/drive/folders/1zXSLLmbTnJhLSYeSZ41N8ZNcGfH2VmLn?usp=sharing

+Technical Reports is on https://www.overleaf.com/read/nddvkswmdrjr

 ## TO DO
 Add ClusterGCN code